schowdhuri/uport-devdocs/markdown/docs/guides/SignTransactions.md

 # Ethereum Transactions and Contract Calls

 `uport-connect` offers two Ethereum interaction models.
 The first is similar to above, where all Ethereum interactions get encoded as uPort requests for a uPort client.
-You can create these requests in both and `uport-connect` and `uport-js` and then send them the same way as the examples above.
+You can create these requests in both and `uport-connect` and `uport-credentials` and then send them the same way as the examples above.
 The second allows you to create a web3 style provider wrapped with uPort functionality.

 ## uPort Requests